Bigelf (US) see:

 Don't Turn Around

-Apparently only ever released as a test pressing, a handful of original copies of A Message From Birmingham Sunday are in existence, making the odd volume fluctuation on the reissues a smaller deal than they might otherwise have been.
-I don't know anything about the band at all; in fact, all I can tell you about this is that it's fairly typical West Coast harmony pop with male/female vocals, operating at the lighter end of the Jefferson Airplane.
-Oh, and the Mellotron.
-Or, given the time, the Chamberlin, which seems far more likely in California in 1968.
+Apparently only ever originally released as a test pressing, a mere handful of copies of A Message From Birmingham Sunday are in existence, making the odd volume fluctuation on the reissues a smaller deal than they might otherwise have been.
+Musically, it's fairly typical West Coast harmony pop with male/female vocals, operating at the lighter end of the Jefferson Airplane-esque spectrum; pleasant, if uninspiring.

 Rebirth (1973, 38.15) ***/T½She's Got Nothing on You